laszabine/ling1010exam/README.md

 Copy-paste each question and its answers separately into this text document.
 **Follow ALL the instructions below.**
-Look at the file `sample-formattedQA.txt` to see an example of what it should look like.
+Look at the file `exam-0-QA-formatted.txt` to see an example of what it should look like.

 * Use new lines exactly where these instructions tell you to use them.
 Do not use them anywhere else.